krasserm/perceiver-io/docs/building-blocks.md

 # Building blocks

-The following subsections map Perceiver IO and Perceiver concepts to the [core modules](../perceiver/model/core/modules.py) of this library.
-Core modules are the building blocks for [model construction](model-construction.md).
+The following subsections map Perceiver, Perceiver IO and Perceiver AR concepts to the [core modules](../perceiver/model/core/modules.py) of this library.
+Core modules are the building blocks of concrete PyTorch models (see also [model construction](model-construction.md)).

 ## Perceiver IO